 We are subject to taxes in the United States as well as other tax jurisdictions and countries in which we conduct business.
-Earnings from our non-U.S. activities are subject to local country income tax and may also be subject to U.S. income tax.
+Earnings from our non-U.S. activities subject to local country income and may also be subject U.S. income are tax to tax.